 There are few minor cons should come in your notice for a complete understanding of its camera feature.

 - The first noticeable issue is delayed focus.
-From the brand Infocus, user expects quick focus, but the M350 has a bit slow auto focus feature.
+From the brand Infocus, the end user expects quick focus, but the M350 has a bit slow autofocus feature.

-- Images gets over sharp at corners, this indicates the rear shooter is not very qualified in terms of group shots.
+- Images get over sharp at corners, this indicates the rear shooter is not very qualified in terms of group shots.

 - Shutter speed is one minor con that will bother only professional users.

-After reviewing output of the front camera, I do not hesitate saying the M350 is the best selfie shooter below 7000 rupees.
+I have no hesitation in saying the M350 is the best selfie shooter below 7000 rupees.
 Great detailing and supreme clarity- this is much more than what we had asserted in the first overview.
-The 8MP camera with wide angle lens and auto focus does very good job.
+The 8MP camera with wide-angle lens and autofocus does very good job.
 This is my pick for a perfect selfie.

-In a 7000 rupees category, this is the best performance from a rear camera.
-The 8MP shooter is deadly performer in low-lighting condition.
-It gets job done by using a super LED flash and BSI sensor in much effective way.
+In the 7000 rupees category, this is the best performance from a rear camera.
+The 8MP shooter is a deadly performer in low-lighting condition.
+It gets job done by using a super LED flash and BSI sensor in a much effective way.

-Based on the performance in low light ambient, you can predict how good the rear camera would be in natural light.
-Output in perfect lightning conditions is a benchmark setter.
-Images does turn out excellent, filled with live accurate colours, crisp, share a good balance in contrast.
+Based on the performance in low light ambient, you can predict how good the rear camera would be while shooting in natural light.
+Output in good light conditions is a benchmark setter.
+Images do turn out excellent, filled with live accurate colors, crisp, share a good balance in contrast.
 This is a real DSLR type output.

-For the FHD recording, user gets tap to focus instead of auto focus.
-But this does not affect quality and I am sure you will be surprised with accuracy in output videos in terms of colour, micro clarity and wide coverage of the subject.
+While FHD recording, users need to use the tap-to-focus feature instead of auto focus.
+That does not affect video quality, though.
+I am sure you will be surprised with accuracy in output videos in terms of color, micro clarity and wide coverage of the subject.

-Both camera in the M350 offers benchmark performance have minor cons that can be ignored by a regular user.
-According to current trend, the Infocus M350’s camera gets crown for the best performance in 7000 rupees price band.
+Both cameras of the M350 offers benchmark-setting performance but have minor cons that can be ignored by a regular user.
+According to the current trend, the Infocus M350’s camera gets crown for the best performance in 7000 rupees price band.

-The main speaker grill is presented at the back delivers rich audio output.
+Lots of Multimedia feature: The main speaker grill is presented at the back delivers rich audio output.
 Loudness is neither high nor very low.
-In terms of sound quality, the balance between bass, midrange and treble is bit messy that happens due to low frequency range.
+In terms of sound quality, the balance between bass, mid-range, and treble is bit messy that happens due to low-frequency range.
 You will notice low bass in audio output.